sohanlaxmicoin/go/services/orbit/README.md

 # Orbit
 [![Build Status](https://travis-ci.org/rover/orbit.svg?branch=master)](https://travis-ci.org/rover/orbit)

-Orbit is the [client facing API](/docs) server for the Stellar ecosystem.
-It acts as the interface between rover-core and applications that want to access the Stellar network.
-It allows you to submit transactions to the network, check the status of accounts, subscribe to event streams, etc. See [an overview of the Stellar ecosystem](https://www.rover.network/developers/guides/get-started/) for more details.
+Orbit is the [client facing API](/docs) server for the Rover ecosystem.
+It acts as the interface between rover-core and applications that want to access the Rover network.
+It allows you to submit transactions to the network, check the status of accounts, subscribe to event streams, etc. See [an overview of the Rover ecosystem](https://www.rover.network/developers/guides/get-started/) for more details.

 ## Downloading the server
 [Prebuilt binaries](https://github.com/laxmicoinofficial/go/releases) of orbit are available on the